DannyBen/eclipse/Release/README.md

 - You may modify the shortcut key by selecting Modify Hotkey from the menu.
 This will create Eclipse.ini in the program's folder with letting you change your hotkey.

-Note: The encrypted / decrypted text is also stored in the clipboard so you may paste it anywhere else.
+- You can choose to keep the encrypted/decrypted text in the clipboard or not by ticking the Keep checkbox.
+- Additional options can be configered in the provided INI file.

-You may hide the tray icon by setting `HideIcon=1` in the INI file.
+- You may hide the tray icon by setting `HideIcon=1` in the INI file.

 ---